 Criteria JORC Code explanation Commentary Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 All relevant data has been included within this Report.
-Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
-Further work will be focussed on assessing the area to the south of Nanadie Well and Stark as outlined in this Report.
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-Figures 3 - 6 display areas of interest within the Kombi Gold Prospect area.
+The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
+Further work will be focussed on assessing the larger prospect area to determine regional prospectivity.
+Further work Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
+Figure 1 shows the location of the tenements and prospects.